Dagor Documentation Style Guide

 Use please only when you’re asking for permission or forgiveness.
 For example, when what you’re asking for inconveniences a reader, or suggests a potential issue with a product.

-plugin (noun), plug-in (adjective), plug in (verb)
+plugin vs. plug-in vs. plug in

-pop-up window, pop-up menu,
+pop-up window, pop-up menu

 Use pop-up window to describe a window that appears over the main interface to provide additional information, request input, or display notifications.